Home > Degrees > Graduate > Public Health > Master of Science in Public Health Education and Promotion, Concentration in Health Equity

 Discover the online M.S. in Public Health Education and Promotion – Health Equity program

-Improve health equity for disadvantaged groups when you earn your Master of Science in Public Health Education and Promotion, Concentration in Health Equity online from Texas State University.
-You will learn how to synthesize behavioral research, statistical models, and analysis software to ensure access to relevant public health resources for people from all backgrounds.
-Specialize your public health expertise to advance your career in various government agencies, nonprofit organizations, and corporations.
+Advance your ability to support positive health outcomes when you earn your Master of Science in Public Health Education and Promotion, Concentration in Health Equity online from Texas State University.
+In this program, you will learn to apply behavioral research, statistical models, and analysis tools to improve access to accurate and useful public health information across a wide range of communities.
+Strengthen your professional skills to pursue career opportunities in government agencies, nonprofit organizations, and corporate health settings.

-This MSPH Education and Promotion – Health Equity prepares you to sit for the nationally accredited Certified Health Education Specialist (CHES) examination.
-Benefit from the opportunity to earn the only national entry-level certification for employment in this field.
+The MSPH Education and Promotion – Health Equity concentration also prepares you to sit for the nationally accredited Certified Health Education Specialist (CHES) examination, providing the opportunity to earn the leading national entry-level certification for employment in this field.

 As a student of this MSPH Education and Promotion – Health Equity online program, you will learn how to:

-• Serve as a public health education and promotion resource and an advocate for community and population heath improvements
+- Serve as a public health education and promotion resource contributing to community and population heath improvements

-• Serve as a public health education and promotion resource and an advocate for community and population heath improvements
+- Serve as a public health education and promotion resource contributing to community and population heath improvements

 Also available: